praveen2512/node-js-solution/README.md

-# Node.js recruitment task - senior
+# Node.js recruitment task - solution

-This repository contains the base code for recruitment exercise.
-Complete the tasks listed below and publish the solution on your github.
-Send us a link to your repository at least 1 day before the interview.
-We will discuss the proposed solution during the interview.
-You should be ready to present the working application on your local machine.

-There is some key features that must be implemented in the recruitment task:
+This repository contains the solution for Node JS assignment.
+Below features have been implemented.
+I have implemented the solution with best of my knowledge and it may have few bugs.

 - CRUD operations for customers (get, update, delete) by id or email;